Energetically modified cement: No noxious emissions or toxic chemicals during production

-History of Usage
+History

 EMCs have been produced for project usage since 1992 for a wide range of uses.
 By 2010, the volume of concrete poured containing EMCs was about 4,500,000 cu yd (3,440,496 m3), largely on US DOT projects.
-To place this into context, that is more than the entire construction of the Hoover Dam, its associated power plants and appurtenant works, where a total of 4,360,000 cu·yds (3,333,459 m³) of concrete was poured—equivalent to a U.S. standard highway from San Francisco to New York City.
+To place this into context, that is more than the entire construction of the Hoover Dam, its associated power plants and appurtenant works, where a total of 4,360,000 cu·yds (3,333,459 m3) of concrete was poured—equivalent to a U.S. standard highway from San Francisco to New York City.

-Early Usage in Sweden
+Early usage in Sweden

-An early project using EMC made from fly ash was the construction of a road bridge in Karungi, Sweden, in 1999, with Swedish construction firm Skanska.
+An early project used a concrete comprising a 50% Portland cement substitution using a silica sand EMC.
+This was deployed for the construction of a road bridge in Karungi, Sweden, in 1999, with Swedish construction firm Skanska.
 The Karungi road bridge has withstood Karungi's harsh subarctic climate and divergent annual and diurnal temperature ranges.

 Usage in the United States

-In the United States, energetically modified cements have been approved for usage by a number of state transportation agencies, including PennDOT, TxDOT and CalTrans.
+In the United States, energetically modified cements have been approved for usage by a number of state transportation agencies, including PennDOT, TxDOT and Caltrans.

 In the United States, highway bridges and hundreds of miles of highway paving have been constructed using concretes made from EMC derived from fly ash.
 These projects include sections of Interstate 10.
 In these projects, EMC replaced at least 50% of the Portland cement in the concrete poured.
 This is about 2.5 times more than the typical amount of fly ash in projects where energetic modification is not used.
 Independent test data showed 28-day strength-development requirements were exceeded in all projects.
+In 2009, fly ash EMCs were demonstrated to exceed the 'Grade 120 Slag' benchmark per ASTM C989.

-Another project was the extension of the passenger terminals at the Port of Houston, Texas, where energetically modified cement's ability to yield concretes that exhibit high resistances to chloride– and sulphate–ion permeability (i.e., increased resistance to sea waters) was a factor.
+Another project was the extension of the passenger terminals at the Port of Houston, Texas, where energetically modified cement's ability to yield concretes that exhibit high resistances to chloride– and sulphate–ion permeability (i.e., increased resistance to seawater) was a factor.

+Developments in 2024

+In February 2024 it was jointly announced that a manufacturing plant for EMCs made from volcanic materials will be jointly developed by "EMC Cement" and HES International at the Port of Amsterdam, and further, that the "all-electric zero-emissions plant, of an initial capacity of 1.2 million tonnes, will cut CO2 emissions by 1 million tonnes annually — using less than 10% of the energy of a conventional Portland cement plant".